 The purpose of this course is to apply theoretical knowledge learned in the elementary education program to the classroom setting.
 This seminar and specialty practicum serves as an opportunity to practice instructional activities in an extended field experience.
 Includes a 90 hour practicum in an elementary classroom plus a 15 hour seminar.
 Course may be substituted with MED569 or MED579.
-Prerequisite: Last semester of coursework before student teaching.

-MED 593 | Internship, Special Education | Total Credit Hours: (5-10)
+MED 593 | Internship, Special Education | Total Credit Hours: (5)